sdarlington/sdarlington.github.io/content/posts/2013-02-14-no-massive-google-play-privacy-issue.md

 There are always stories of disreputable restaurants skimming credit cards and defrauding consumers.
 The trick, insofar as there is one, is not to eat at those restaurants.
 Similarly, if you think a developer is likely to use your data in an underhand manner, don’t download their software.
 It’s that simple.

 Should Google be more upfront about who gets what details?
 Possibly.
 It never hurts to be open and honest — dare I say, not evil — about privacy matters.
 But I don’t think what they’re doing is inherently bad.
+[^1]: Please let me know if I have any of this wrong.
+I don’t develop Android software but this is my understanding of how it all works.